Hair Growth: 8 Pro Tips to Grow Your Hair Faster

 - Lean meats

-Vitamins and minerals are also important for hair growth.
+Vitamins for hair growth are also important.
 Try to increase your intake of the following:

 - Vitamin C